Hedz: Series 2

 Inside Beyoncé's Mind: Beyoncé and Jay-Z are at a restaurant ordering food.
 Whenever Jay-Z offers two different orders of food to Beyoncé, she can't seem to decide what she wants.
-The camera will then zoom into her mind where Simon Cowell, Alesha Dixon and Louis Walsh, in an X-Factor style judge stand, decide on which food she is getting.
+The camera will then zoom into her mind where Simon Cowell, Alesha Dixon and Louis Walsh, in an X Factor style judge stand, decide on which food she is getting.
 Once the judges make the decision, the camera zooms out from her mind and makes her order.
 Only to then be pelted with the very food she ordered, in which she responds "bad decision".

 Harry Potter vs Twilight: Daniel Radcliffe (as Harry Potter) attempts to petition himself into a role in the new Twilight movie under the motif that "wizards are cool"; in doing so he constantly interrupts key moments of filming with the film's iconic lead characters.

 For Jay-Z, he starts off rapping how he always used to collaborate with other artists, and proceeds to introduce a new artist he is collaborating with, only for their rapping to be less than stellar, in which he'll respond with "oh man, what was I thinking?!!".

-Bargain Time!: In a retail store, a celebrity asks Karen Gillan about the details of a specific item they are looking for, with Louis Spence listening in hoping they ask for a bargain.
+Bargain Time!: In a retail store, a celebrity asks Karen Gillan about the details of a specific item they are looking for, with Louie Spence listening in hoping they ask for a bargain.
 Karen, not wanting them to go for a bargain, will direct the celebrity to different product varieties, but the celebrity refuses, stating that they are looking for a bargain.
-This prompts Louis to go into a complete song and dance number about all the different offers of the product, transforming the store into a disco and making a mess in the process.
+This prompts Louie to go into a complete song and dance number about all the different offers of the product, transforming the store into a disco and making a mess in the process.
 Once the song and dance number is done, the manager always calls Karen to clean up the mess just made in that particular isle, much to her annoyance.

 For Alexandra Burke, an announcer will state if she is struggling with something and would like some help with it, such as writing an autobiography.
 She asks the announcer if he could help her, in which he will decline, but knows to perfect person to help her; Amir Khan, who then proceeds to "help her out" by destroying the very item she was using with his boxing gloves, much to her dismay.

 Random Team: At the conclusion of most (not all) of the episode of this season, this sketch airs.
-It focuses mainly on a celebrity, mainly actress Rita Simons (as her EastEnders character Roxy Mitchell), former Spice Girl Victoria Beckham and singer Pixie Lott, having a minor accident in their kitchen and summoning the awkwardly paired team of Barack Obama, Gok Wan and Gordon Ramsay to help him or her deal with the issue.
+It focuses mainly on a celebrity having a minor accident in their kitchen and summoning the awkwardly paired team of Barack Obama, Gok Wan and Gordon Ramsay to help them deal with the issue.
 Despite some suggestions, the trio offer nothing that helps remedy the situation and eventually always allow Gordon to destroy the kitchen in order to "fix" the issue before leaving for another assignment.